Find the report that covers the depression genes

 Many genes influence depression.
 Some of these include genes involved in the creation of neurotransmitters, such as:

 TPH1: The role of the TPH1 or Tryptophan Hydroxylase 1 gene is implicated in various psychiatric disorders, including depression.

 Other genes determine how many receptors you have for specific neurotransmitters, such as:

 - DRD2: There were associations noted between the DRD2 (dopamine) A1 allele and early-emerging anxious and depressive symptoms in a community sample of preschool-aged children.
 It showed the evidence of a gene-environment relationship and balance of the main effect of child genotype on the child symptoms by parenting.

-- CHRM2: Cholinergic muscarinic 2 receptors (CHRM2) are involved in memory and cognition which are the functions which get impaired in most neuropsychiatric disorders.
+- CHRM2: Cholinergic muscarinic 2 receptors (CHRM2) are involved in memory and cognition, which are the functions that get impaired in most neuropsychiatric disorders.